priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 }
 ```

-**Note**: Groups for the passed groupIds and the user for the passed userId should exist in that application.
+**Note**: Groups for the passed clientGroupIds and the user for the passed userId should exist in that application.

 ### Remove Member